COVID-19 Stimulus Payments

 - Select the alert delivery method for how you would like to receive the alert and enter the appropriate contact information

 - How much will I receive?
-Qualified adults will receive $600 each and $600 for each child.
+Qualified adults will receive $1400 each and $1400 for each dependent.

 - How do I know if I qualify?
 Old Point does not have the ability to determine whether you qualify.
-To learn more about eligibility and payment amounts visit irs.gov/coronavirus/economic-impact-payments.
+To learn more about eligibility and payment amounts visit the IRS's website here.

 - When will I receive my payment?
-Payments to eligible recipients began on December 29, 2020 for those receiving direct deposit and paper checks will begin to be mailed on December 30, 2020.
-Payments will go out in batches for many weeks.
-You can check on the status of your Economic Impact Payment on the IRS website’s at Get My Payment.
+Payments to eligible recipients will begin on March 17, 2021, and will continue by direct deposit and mail (paper check or debit card) over the next few weeks.
+Starting March 15, 2021, you can check the status of your Economic Impact Payment on the IRS website at Get My Payment.
 There is no need to call, as we do not have any additional information on when your payment will arrive, how much it will be, and into what bank account it will be deposited.
 Old Point is processing these payments as soon they are received.

 - How will I receive my payment?
-Payments are coming in as direct deposit for those who filed electronically in 2018 or 2019 and provided a bank account for direct deposit or payment.
-For those who have not provided bank account information, paper checks will be mailed out.
-If your payment was directed to an account that was closed, your funds will be mailed to you via a paper check.
+Payments are coming in as a direct deposit for those who filed electronically in 2020 or 2019 and provided a bank account for direct deposit or payment.
+For those who have not provided bank account information, paper checks and debit cards will be mailed out.
+If your payment was directed to an account that was closed, your funds will be mailed to you.
 If your payment hasn't been sent yet, you can provide your bank account information for where you want your stimulus payment to be sent on the IRS's website at Get My Payment.

 BEWARE OF SCAMS:

 It is important to guard your personal information closely, as criminals will use events like this to take advantage of people.
 Please be cautious clicking on email links and opening attachments.
 Do not provide your bank account information to anyone that contacts you via, email, text, or phone call.
-Neither Old Point or the IRS or will not contact you to verify your filing or bank information.
+Neither Old Point nor the IRS will contact you to verify your filing or bank information.

 Here’s what you need to know to avoid these scams: